viraj124/Smart-Swap-Protocol/README.md

 ### Installation Steps
 1. Clone the Repo
-2. Do npm install
+2. Do npm install/yarn install
+3. Now run yarn start
-3. Naviagte to ------ and start swapping:)
+4. Naviagte to http://localhost:3000 and start swapping:)
-   (Note -> The Addresses used mentioned in the Contract Addresses Section below are our own so you need to replace those to run the dapp    for your self, contact virajm72@gmail.com/aveeshshetty1@gmail.com/snaketh4xor@protonmail.com as there are a few files where you need   to change the addresses)
+   (Note -> The Addresses used mentioned in the Contract Addresses Section below are our own so you need to replace those to run the dapp    for your self, we have mentioned below in which files do you need to change address, if you face any trouble contact virajm72@gmail.com/aveeshshetty1@gmail.com/snaketh4xor@protonmail.com as there are a few files where you need   to change the addresses)

 #### Set Up NFT Market
 1. As the [NftMarket Contract](https://github.com/viraj124/Smart-Swap-Protocol/blob/master/NFT-Exchange/contracts/NFTMarketplace.sol) has admin level permissions so you will need to set up your own.